Wool innovations – introduction

 Consumer demand and new technology drives wool innovation

 Changing consumer needs and lifestyles are driving demand for new fabrics that are lightweight, comfortable and easy to care for.
-The increasing range and functionality of synthetic fabrics has been meeting this consumer need and presenting a challenge for wool researchers.
+The increasing range and functionality of fabrics has been meeting this consumer need and presenting a challenge for wool researchers.

 Developments in spinning technology and fabric construction together with growing understanding of wool’s structure have helped researchers respond to the challenge, and now a variety of innovative wool textiles are meeting consumer demand.